Electromagnetic energy calibration of the SoLid detector with horizontal muons: Crosscheck and validations

-Horizontal muons provide information on the time evolution of the detector response.
-The PVT is exposed to ageing, which decreases the performance of scintillating photon generation.
-Ageing is not homogeneous; hence, some of the fibres can be more exposed to it.
-Finally, the WLS fibres also undergo ageing, but the scale of the effect is much less significant, according to the manufacturer's information.
-All of these factors imply that the characteristics of light sharing evolve over time.
-To demonstrate it, we take one of the vertical fibres in the main cube of each detection cell.
-The fraction of light received by this fibre during the reference period is compared with the fraction received by the same fibre in the following periods.
-The plot on the left of Figure~\ref{fig:light_sharing_time_evol} shows this comparison for the reference period from the very beginning of data-taking in summer 2018 to periods 6, 12, and 18 months later.
-The mean value of the distribution that shifts towards the negative one is a clear measurement of the ageing of the detector.
-Simultaneously, the growing width of the distribution shows that ageing impacts the fibres differently; hence the importance of the frequent relative calibration of the detector.
-The same behaviour is obtained for the four main fibre distributions.
 The absolute energy scale can be used as an alternative approach to track the evolution of the detector response.
 The plot on the right of Figure~\ref{fig:light_sharing_time_evol} shows the evolution of the absolute energy scale factor.
 This is yet another demonstration of the ageing of PVT.
-The average effect is around 4-5\% per year, which is slightly higher than expectation ~\cite{yellowing}.
+The average effect is around 4 - 5\% per year, which is slightly higher than expectation~\cite{yellowing}.
 It could be explained by a chiller failure that occurred in May 2019, when the temperature in the detector container increased to 50$^\circ$C instead of the usual 12$^\circ$C in standard operation.
 The incident is believed to have caused a degradation in the performance of the PVT.
 The final cross-check is done with a higher granularity.
 It explores the evolution of the response on the per-module level.
 The result is presented in Figure~\ref{fig:ly_evolution_per_module}.
 The last detector module concentrates most of the dead fibres; thus, the average absolute energy scale in the module is expected to be lower, while it is determined with slightly worse precision.
 This effect is mitigated if planes beyond plane 45, where most of the dead fibres reside, are discarded.
 Without these planes, the performance of module 5 matches the performance of other modules.